Richard Curzon, 4th Earl Howe

-Richard George Penn Curzon, 4th Earl Howe (28 April 1861 – 10 January 1929), styled Viscount Curzon between 1876 and 1900, was a British courtier and Conservative politician.
+Richard George Penn Curzon, 4th Earl Howe, GCVO, TD, JP (28 April 1861 – 10 January 1929), styled Viscount Curzon between 1876 and 1900, was a British courtier and Conservative politician.
 He served as Treasurer of the Household between 1896 and 1900 and was Lord Chamberlain to Queen Alexandra.

 Background and education

 Curzon was the eldest son of Richard Curzon-Howe, 3rd Earl Howe, and his wife, Isabella Maria Katherine Anson, daughter of Major-General the Hon.
 George Anson and his wife, the Hon.
 Isabella Elizabeth Annabella Weld-Forester.
 He was educated at Eton and Christ Church, Oxford.

 Career

 He served as a member of the council of Royal College of Music in London; and on the committee of Queen Alexandra's field force fund.
 Then he worked with the British military forces as honorary lieutenant colonel in the 2nd battalion Royal Leicestershire Regiment voluntary regiment, and voluntary regiment captain for Leicestershire Yeomanry, he gained a Territorial Decoration.